MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 After you have created the appropriate group type and assigned the appropriate Windows 10 devices to the group, you need to assign licenses to that group.
 For the steps on how to do that, see [Manage licenses for devices](https://go.microsoft.com/fwlink/p/?LinkID=2100336).
 You can assign licenses to only one group, but you can nest groups within that one group.

-## Configure Office 365 ProPlus to use device-based licensing
+## Configure Microsoft 365 Apps for enterprise to use device-based licensing

 After you have assigned licenses to the group in Azure AD that contains your Windows 10 devices, you need to configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.
 You can do that by using either of the following methods:
  - The Office Deployment Tool and the DeviceBasedLicensing setting.